by MOVE instructor Davy Darnton

 In July 2017, I started learning the GYROTONIC® method to get out of my comfort zone a bit and learn a more dynamic way of moving my body.
 At first I was overwhelmed, and moving that way felt foreign to my body.
 But then I fell in love with it.

-I started working toward certification as a GYROTONIC® instructor later that year completed my final certification course at 28 weeks pregnant this past April.
+I started working toward certification as a GYROTONIC® instructor later that year completed my final certification course at 28 weeks pregnant in April 2019.
 It was a joyful and empowering physical experience.
 I left feeling energized, strong and ready to enter and embrace my third and fourth trimesters.

 After the birth of my first child, I grew tremendously as a Pilates instructor because I was able to apply that knowledge base and movement practice to my own body as it healed.
 And now, I’m geeking out on movement in anticipation of the healing process again, this time with GYROTONIC® also in my toolbox.
 And beyond my own postpartum healing, I look forward to bringing this deeper knowledge to my work with clients when I return from maternity leave.